belowelo/smart-lit-review/README.md

   - your target venues and the relevant board members of said target venue + your top 3 keywords (2022+)
   - any additional search terms you might specify
   - a broader recency sweep of the top 3 keywords (2024+)
-  - citation-chain-traversal from the bibliography/forward citations of seeded publications.
+  - citation-chain-traversal from the bibliography/forward citations of seeded and tier 1+ publications.

   these search results are then tiered/internally ordered (within the tiers) via overlap count, citation count, board membership of authors, and recency.